Skip to main content

 Inspiring future physicists through hands-on experimentation

 Since 2016 I have supported the HASP student laboratory, where we introduce young students to experimental physics.
-My work spans curriculum design, experiment setup, and on-site mentorship.
+My work focuses on developing and running experiments, improving lab demos, and mentoring visitors on site.

-• Develop accessible explanations of complex physical phenomena tailored to different age groups.
+• Develop accessible explanations of complex physical phenomena for different age groups.

-• Build and refine experimental setups that balance safety, robustness, and scientific accuracy.
+• Build, test, and refine experimental setups that balance safety, robustness, and scientific accuracy.

-• Guide visiting students through experiments, encouraging curiosity and critical thinking.
+• Guide visiting students through experiments, encouraging curiosity and careful observation.

-• Coordinate with university staff to expand the laboratory’s catalogue of demonstrations.
+• Coordinate with university staff to expand and improve the laboratory’s catalogue of demonstrations.

-This long-term role keeps me connected to teaching and science communication, and continually sharpens my ability to translate advanced concepts into approachable learning experiences.
+This long-term engagement keeps me closely connected to teaching and science communication, and continually sharpens my ability to translate advanced concepts into approachable learning experiences.

 Education